tryingsomestuff/Minic/README.md

 ## History & the NNUE Minic story

 ### Code style
 For a year and a half Minic was (mainly) a one-file-code with very dense lines.
 This is of course very wrong in terms of software design...
 So why is it so?
 First reason is that Minic was first developped as a week-end project (in mid-october 2018), the quick-and-dirty way, and since then I was having fun going on this way ; being a "small" code size engine was part of the stakes in developing it.
-Second reason is that it helps the compilers optimize the whole code (at least that is what I though...)

 Until version 2 of Minic, some optional features such as evaluation and searchs tuning, perft, tests, uci support, book generation ... were available in the Add-Ons directory ; they are now fused with the source code.

-Nowadays, since the release of version "2" Minic is written in a more classic c++ style, although very dense lines are still present and recall Minic past compacity...
+Nowadays, since the release of version "2", Minic is written in a more classic C++ style, although some very dense lines are still present and recall Minic past compacity...

 More details about Minic history in the next paragraphs...